 - Just fire up Blurb BookSmart® (be sure you have downloaded the latest version).

-- Choose “New Book” in the File menu and start the Blog Slurper (currently for use with Blogger, LiveJournal, WordPress, and TypePad blogs).
+- Choose “New Book” in the File menu and start the Blog Slurper (currently for use with Blogger, LiveJournal, and TypePad blogs).

 - Choose which blog entries, and comments you want to include and let the slurping begin.